Breakthrough Harvest

 -Purpose to make God’s Word and His presence the first and last thing on your mind daily

-January 15th - 21st
+January 11th - 21st

--Spend the additional time in prayer, worship, and/or meditating on the Word of God. -Spend a minimum of 45 mins each day in prayer, especially time praying in the Holy
+-Spend the additional time in prayer, worship, and/or meditating on the Word of God.

 TYPES OF FASTS